Overview

 Relevant fields include public health, medicine, dentistry, veterinary science, nursing, ancillary therapies, librarianship, biomedical science, and computer and information science.

-The application is made available online through Johns Hopkins School of Medicine's website.
-The supporting documents listed below must be uploaded and tracked in the SLATE application system.
+The MS in Health Sciences Informatics Research application is made available online through the Johns Hopkins University School of Medicine's Admissions online portal.
+By February 15, the documents listed below must be uploaded and tracked in the Admissions portal:

 - Curriculum Vitae (including any peer-reviewed publications or conference presentations)